mathiasbynens/unicode-property-escapes-tests/README.md

 npm run build
 ```

-The `output` directory holds the generated test files.
+The `output` directory holds the generated test files, ready to be upstreamed to test262’s `test/built-ins/RegExp/property-escapes/` directory.

 ## Author